-Speaking of not setting it on fire, the first thing I did was replace the frayed power cable with its giant circular connector and the giant inlet for it on the back of the synth with a regular IEC socket.
+The first thing I did was replace the frayed power cable with its giant circular connector and the giant inlet for it on the back of the synth with a regular IEC socket mounted in an aluminum plate.
 The big Amphenol connectors are for connecting keyboards and other “Controllers” and for connecting other cabinets of Moog modules.
 The male end of the connector has a metal sleeve that screws on to this end like a garden hose.
 I also had to rewire the male end of the 952 keyboard for this one, which was damaged.

 The “Console Panel,” the front bottom panel which holds all of the connectors for accessing the signals brought into those Amphenol connectors on the rear, what’s supposed to be the main output mixer, and some other basic things opens up via a hinge on the bottom.
 Behind you can see parts of the power supply.
 Notice the capacitor mounted on stripboard.
 Sometimes you see a huge can-sized electrolytic capacitor in a power supply with many wires soldered to some very large solder lugs that it has for that purpose.
 My solution for replacing those is often to mount a normal electrolytic on a piece of stripboard, which allows for both easy connection of several wires to each lead and easy mounting of the whole thing by screws.
 Of course, I replaced all of the other electrolytics in the power supply as well.

 Each module has a tag showing when it was built and inspected and some other info.
 These were all built in 1973 and 1974.